varnishcache/varnish-cache/doc/sphinx/reference/vcl_var.rst

-	After resp.filters is set, changing any of the conditions which otherwise determine the filter selection will have no effiect.
+	After resp.filters is set, changing any of the conditions which otherwise determine the filter selection will have no effect.
 Using resp.do_esi is an error once resp.filters is set.